tum-pbs/pbdl-book/README.md

 # Welcome to the Physics-based Deep Learning book (PBDL)

 This is the source code repository for the Jupyter book "Physics-based Deep Learning".
-You can find the full readable version online at:
+You can find the full, readable version online at:
 [https://physicsbaseddeeplearning.org/](https://physicsbaseddeeplearning.org/)

+A single-PDF version is also available on arXiv: https://arxiv.org/pdf/2109.05237.pdf

 ![PBDL](resources/logo-xl.jpg)